- What is TestInvite?

 What's Inside the Question Bank

-The Question Bank is organized into three tabs:
+The Question Bank is organized into four tabs:

 Questions

 The main library.
-All questions your organization has created live here, organized by folder and filterable by tag, type, and dimension.
+All questions your organization has created live here.
+The Question Bank Navigator at the top of the tab lets you scope the view by folder, and filter by question type, status, language, tags, labels, and scoring dimensions.
 You can create, edit, copy, bulk-update, import, and export questions from this tab.

 Content Blocks